raxelg/patchwork/htdocs/README.rst

   Part of Patchwork.

+``patch-list.js.``
+  Event helpers and other application logic for patch-list.html.
+These support patch list manipulation (e.g. inline dropdown changes).

+  Part of Patchwork.

 ``selectize.min.js``
   Selectize is the hybrid of a ``textbox`` and ``<select>`` box.
 It's jQuery based and it has autocomplete and native-feeling keyboard navigation; useful